oracle-livelabs/em-omc/enterprise-manager/emcc/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

       Select ***Next***.

 6. We can validate our entries (CDB details, log file location, credentials) provided in previous page and validate the desired operation.
 Validation acts as a precheck before we submit the main operation.
-There are two validation modes - Quick and Full.
+Click on ***Validate***.
+This will open a new screen with two validation modes - Quick and Full.
 We can select either of these.
 Full validation mode submits a deployment procedure.
 In this case choose ***Quick validation mode***

       ![](images/fm-flow3-validate.png "quick and full valdiation modes")